Every company has different type of benefits available for the employees in the form of claims or reimbursements.

 - Choose whether to add categories to the claim type.
 These will show up for your employees in a drop-down when they apply for that claim

 - Choose whether to allow for no payout.
 These claims will not be run in the payroll(e.g. if an employee uses a company credit card or transport voucher) but records are required by the company.

 - Choose whether employees can set claims past limits.
 This means that they can indicate a claim with a value greater than the limit, but they will only be reimbursed up to the limit (e.g. A food claim of $8.00 can be indicated, but the employee will be reimbursed up to the limit of $5.00)

 - Prorating is a function that only applies to claim limits in the calendar and financial year.
-It restricts the limits based on how many months there are left in the year
+It restricts the limits based on how many months there are left in the year when employee was hired.

 - The archive function will prevent all further employees from applying for this claim.